 In 2018, the AHRQ Evidence-based Practice Center (EPC) Program started a project to enhance learning health systems' adoption of evidence to improve the quality and effectiveness of patient care.
-To do this, it is convening a learning health systems panel to guide the development of products and tools that will help health systems use findings from EPC evidence reviews.
-The learning health systems panel is generating ideas, providing feedback, and making improvements to products and tools.
-In 2020-21, learning health systems represented in the panel will implement and evaluate materials.
-To conduct this 3-year project, the American Institutes for Research (AIR) is being supported by Kaiser Permanente Northwest, the University of California, San Francisco, and expert consultants.
+To do this, it convened a learning health systems panel to inform the development of products and tools that will help health systems use findings from EPC evidence reviews.
+The learning health systems panel generated ideas, provided feedback, and made improvements to products and tools.
+In 2020-21, learning health systems represented in the panel implemented and evaluated materials.
+To conduct this 3-year project, the American Institutes for Research (AIR) was supported by Kaiser Permanente Northwest, the University of California, San Francisco, and expert consultants.

 - Convene a learning health systems panel.

 - Convene a panel of representatives from a diverse group of 11 learning health systems to gather ideas, feedback, and recommendations on topics of interest to health systems, products and tools to help health systems use findings from evidence reviews, and other methods to improve the usefulness and uptake of evidence review findings.

 - AHRQ funded five evidence review topics nominated by members of the learning health systems panel.
 These topics include: strategies for patient and family engagement, interventions to decrease hospital length of stay, prehabilitation and rehabilitation for major joint replacement surgery, diagnostic errors in the emergency department, and telehealth during COVID-19.